Explore Historic Bradenton

 Come walk the streets and hidden alleyways of the river town that reinvented itself after the "boom and bust" days of the 1920s.

 When rivers were Florida's highways, early settlers were sailing men, cattlemen, farmers and citrus growers.
 Residents used small sail boats for transportation.

 Roads were rough and full of hazards in 1910.
-Until a bridge was built, the fastest way to Tampa was by steam-powered ferry from the dock on Main Street.
+Until a bridge was built in 1918, the fastest way to Tampa was by steam-powered ferry from the dock on Main Street.
 Most downtown businesses had a second story balcony for catching the cool breezes off the river.